 Flowers of dracocephalum parviflorum

 are small in relation to the leaves and bracts, and only a few are open at any one time.
 Flowers form in whorls near the tip of the stem and at the crowded upper leaf nodes.
-The pale pink corolla is about 0.3 inches long, opening to a three-lobed lower lip and a party divided upper lip.
+The white to pale pink corolla is about 0.3 inches long, opening to a three-lobed lower lip and a party divided upper lip.
 The four stamens are topped by purple anthers.

 Leaves and bracts have a faint covering of short hairs.
 Leaves are widest below the middle, and lined with a few large, triangular teeth, and hairs of varying lengths.
 The teeth taper to a spine, often purplish.
 Bracts are narrower, more linear in shape, and also toothed.